 Our very own savoury doughnut!
 The traditional South-Indian breakfast, meal or snack - Medu Vada or Urad Dal Vada.

 This recipe of Medu Vada can be easily doubled / proportionately increased for larger quantities.
-You could fry Medu Vadas and store them in a refrigerator for a few days.
-Leave them on the counter for a few hours before serving allowing the Medu Vadas to reach ambient temperature and then dunk in hot sambar.
-Ofcourse the Medu Vadas won't be as crisp as the freshly fried ones as they have been stored for a couple of days.
-Or simply use leftover Medu Vada for make Dahi Vada.
+You could fry a larger batch of Medu Vadas and store them in a refrigerator for a few days.
+Leave them on the counter for a couple of hours before serving allowing the Medu Vadas to reach ambient temperature and then dunk in hot sambar.
+Ofcourse, the Medu Vadas won't be as crisp as the freshly fried ones.

 Makes 9 – 10 medu vadas